 Working within their peer group, freelance and in-house production teams, students will be able to apply and evidence confident management and collaboration appropriate to all elements of the production process.

 ECTS Credits: 30

 Indicative content includes:

 Students may work variously with freelance/professional teams, students or in-house technicians on a range of GSA presentations or at an external/host provider.
 Each student has the option to undertake part of this module at an external provider.
-This option is available once in this module and PRO3017.

 In exceptional circumstance, and with prior approval from the Course Leader, external work placements can be undertaken out of term time.